KayJay7/abusim/README.md

 - `prototype`, optional, to define a prototype to specialize the agent from.
 - any field from the *prototype* definition, optional.
 These fields have priority over the prototype ones, e.g. if the prototype defines the variable `k` to have value `pluto` and the agents redefines it as `pippo`, the valid initialization value will be `pippo`.

-## abusim-gui
+## Graphical User Interface
 The GUI is a web application.
 The default URL is http://localhost:8080

 The GUI interface is self-explanatory, but a couple things may be added:
 - every interaction is done via the *plus* button on the bottom right.
 This allows for configuration loading and unloading, data refreshing and access to settings.
 - Partial configuration are allowed.
-If a partial configuration (i.e. a include) is uploaded, only agents defined there are showed.
+If a partial configuration (i.e., a include) is uploaded, only agents defined there are showed.
 - The *Explore* tab shows the exact configuration of the agent at the moment of creation.

 The *Interact* tab shows a card for each agent.
 Inside of it the agent state (memory and pool) and all of the interaction possibilities are presented.